quintype/malibu/tutorial/custom-seo-metadata.md

 ## Adding custom metadata

-The custom metadata SEO logic can be added by passing the _"customSeo"_ object in load-data.js file.
+The custom metadata SEO logic can be added by passing the _customSeo_ object in load-data.js file.

 ```javascript
 return _loadData().then((data) => {